-Mightex Systems developed and produced microscopy light sources are collimated LED light sources designed for fluorescence microscopy in the research laboratory.
+Mightex Systems developed and produced microscopy light sources that are collimated LED light sources designed for fluorescence microscopy in the research laboratory.
 These light sources are ready to be mounted on existing lamp ports of various microscopes to replace traditional light sources such as incandescent lamps and arc lamps.

 LEDs have many desirable features for fluorescence microscopy applications: